temporalio/documentation/docs/glossary.md

 #### [Visibility](/clusters#visibility)

-The term Visibility, within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view Workflow Executions that currently exist within a Cluster.
+The term Visibility, within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view Workflow Executions that currently exist within a Temporal Service.

 _Tags: [term](/tags/term)_